 Symptoms are vague at first.
 People may feel tired, weak, and generally ill.
 Symptoms may worsen very slowly or extremely rapidly.

 Pneumonia may develop but is rarely severe, except in people with AIDS.
 Rarely, meningitis Subacute and Chronic Meningitis Subacute meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space) when it develops... read more (inflammation of the tissues covering the brain and spinal cord) may develop, causing a headache and a stiff neck.
 The liver, spleen, and lymph nodes may enlarge.
 Less commonly, the infection causes ulcers to form in the mouth and intestines.
-Rarely, the adrenal glands are damaged, causing Addison disease Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
-Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more .
+Rarely, the adrenal glands are damaged, causing Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more .

-Without treatment, this form is fatal in more than 90% of people.
-Even with treatment, death may occur rapidly in people with AIDS.
+Even with treatment, histoplasmosis may be rapidly fatal in people with AIDS.

 Chronic cavitary histoplasmosis